 Long before they called it Liquid Gold, my dad was flattening Velveeta between sheets of wax paper to make the most irresistible cheese log recipe on the planet.
 In our family, he's the creator of the “Velveeta Cheese Log”.
-Become the most popular potluck guest when mix 3 simple ingredients together to create the most irresistible cheese log on the planet.
+You too can become the most popular potluck guest when you mix 3 simple ingredients together to create the most irresistible cheese log ever!

 Better Than Ro-Tel Velveeta Dip

 This Velveeta cheese log is not your typical Ro-Tel Velveeta dip.
 No salsa or tomatoes are needed on this golden cylinder of cheesy goodness!

 What are cheese logs made of?

 Most cheese rolls, cheese logs, and cheese balls are made of soft cheese.
 Types of soft cheese are:

 Cheese logs are filled with ingredients that are revealed when guests scoop away parts of the log with crackers.
 Some cheese balls are filled with ingredients as well, like this piñata cheese ball recipe I make during the holidays.

 And some cheese balls and cheese logs use a cheese mixture, with the filling mixed into the cheese.

 Types of fillings for cheese logs or cheese balls:

 - fresh herbs like oregano, parsley, and basil